Introducing the 2023 Janji Field Team

 Ultra runner + visual artist

-Andrew Catanese is an ultra mountain runner and multidisciplinary visual artist currently based out of the Bay Area.
-He loves finding ways to connect with the environment through running.
-These connections inspire his artwork, which features lush, interconnected scenes of plants, animals, and people.
+Andrew Catanese (they/them) is an ultra mountain runner and multidisciplinary visual artist currently based out of the Bay Area.
+They love finding ways to connect with the environment through running.
+These connections inspire their artwork, which features lush, interconnected scenes of plants, animals, and people.

 LEARN MORE ABOUT ANDREW